Rahul-Sahani04/React-Frontend-Development-Roadmap/Basics/Readme.md

    ```
    This will create a new React application and start the development server.

+> For detailed steps or notes about React projects or `create-react-app`, you can visit the [Create-React-App](/Create-React-App/Readme.md) documentation.

 ## Basic Concepts 📚

 ### JSX ✨